scotty007/ratdeck/README.md

 python3 -m platformio run --target upload
 ```

-First build takes a couple minutes while PlatformIO pulls the toolchain.
-After that it's fast.

-## Using it
+## Usage

-On first boot, RatDeck generates a Reticulum identity and shows a name input screen.
+On first boot, Ratdeck generates a Reticulum identity and shows a name input screen.
 Your LXMF address (32-character hex string) is what you share with contacts.

 **Tabs:** Home, Friends, Msgs, Peers, Setup — navigate with the trackball or `,` / `/` keys.

+**Manually announce:** To send an announcement manually, press the trackball or enter on the home tab.

+**Add/delete contacts/messages:** Hold the trackball down on a chat or a peer to add or delete.

-**Sending a message:** Find someone in Peers, click with the trackball to open chat, type your message, hit Enter.
-Status goes yellow (sending) → green (delivered).
+**Sending a message:** Find someone in Peers, select to open chat, type your message, hit Enter.
+Status goes yellow (sending) → green (delivery confirmed).

 **Radio presets** (Setup → Radio):
 - **Long Range** — SF12, 62.5 kHz, 22 dBm.
-Maximum distance, very slow.
+Longest distance, slow.
 - **Balanced** — SF9, 125 kHz, 17 dBm.
-Good default.
+Medium distance, medium.
 - **Fast** — SF7, 250 kHz, 14 dBm.
-Short range, quick transfers.
+Shortest distance, fast.

 All radio parameters are individually tunable.
 Changes apply immediately, no reboot.
+Please operate in accordance with local laws, as you are solely responsible for knowing which regulations and requirements apply to your jurisdiction.

-### WiFi bridging
+### WiFi Bridging (Alpha)

-RatDeck can bridge your laptop to the LoRa mesh:
+Use **STA mode** to connect to existing WiFi and reach remote nodes like `rns.ratspeak.org:4242`.

+To bridge LoRa with Reticulum on your computer:

 1. Set WiFi to **AP mode** in Setup → Network (creates `ratdeck-XXXX`, password: `ratspeak`)
-2. Connect your laptop to that network
+2. Connect your computer to that network
 3. Add to your Reticulum config:

 ```ini